Interval Training for Runners: Techniques, Benefits, and Smarter Workouts

 New runners should start with aerobic intervals with a work-to-rest ratio of 1:2.

-As you get more comfortable with interval training you could then apply the usually recommended ratios of 1:0.5-1 for the slower aerobic paces and 1:2-2.5 for the fast anaerobic paces (see table 1).
+As you get more comfortable with the training, you could then apply the usually recommended ratios of 1:0.5-1 for slower aerobic paces and 1:2-2.5 for faster anaerobic paces (see table 1).

-For instance, if you were performing 5 intervals of 1500m @ 10k pace, then you could take 3 minutes recovery.
-Then as you get fitter, you can reduce the recovery gradually, but still focus on maintaining the pace.
+For instance, if you were performing five 1500m intervals at 10k pace, you could take three minutes of recovery.
+Then, as you get fitter, you can gradually reduce recovery time while still focusing on maintaining the pace.

-However, if you have a session of very fast anaerobic intervals, then you’ll have to take a much longer recovery than the duration of the interval.
+However, if you have a session of very fast anaerobic intervals, you’ll need a much longer recovery than the duration of the interval.
 For instance, if running 8 x 200m @ 800m pace in 44 seconds, then you would be advised to take a 2-minute recovery.

 Remember, the switch from aerobic to anaerobic will require you to engage your fast-twitch fibers more, so ensure you complete a comprehensive warm-up and include some fast strides before commencing the session.

-Remember that running intervals at higher intensities (see anaerobic range from Table 1) you’ll be putting your body under a lot of stress, so don’t forget to always do a comprehensive warm-up that includes some fast strides before starting any interval sessions.
+Remember that when running intervals at higher intensities, you’ll be putting your body under a lot of stress, so don’t forget always to do a thorough warm-up that includes some fast strides before starting any interval sessions.

-The key is to run at the appropriate pace so that you can recover and still complete the rest of your weekly training sessions without too much fatigue.
+The key is to run at an appropriate pace so you can recover and still complete the rest of your weekly training sessions without excessive fatigue.

-A final recommendation is to concentrate on your own pace and don’t turn these interval sessions into races.
-This is common in a group training setting, so it is essential to stick to your own desired effort.
+A final recommendation is to focus on your own pace and avoid turning these interval sessions into races.
+This is common in group training settings, so it is essential to stick to your desired effort.

 Still looking for an easy-to-follow, effective training plan?

 Look no further!
-Now you know what interval training is, time to get a great training plan in place to help you achieve your running goals.
+Now that you understand interval training, it’s time to create a great training plan to help you achieve your running goals.

-Check our full list of free printable training plans here.
+Check our full list of free printable training plans:

 Leave a Comment